 He raised his time staff, making images swirl on the glassy surface of the mirror.
 Placing a hand on Danny's shoulder he moved them closer, words almost at a whisper like it was all some very important secret.

-"Those born with magic in their veins, or Witches and Wizards as they like to call themselves, are born all over the world from every race.
-Some are born from the blood but many are born without magical parents.
-They live in their own little world, like you, parallel to the humans without the magic gift.
+"Those born with magic in their veins; or Witches and Wizards as they like to call themselves, are born all over the world from every race.
+Some are born from the blood but many now are born without magical parents.
+They live in their little world; like us, parallel to the humans without the magic gift.
 Over centuries of practice and caution, their kind has been able to hide from the world, much like us ghosts did before your parents made the portal and allowed free travel.
 Though the magical world has known of mine… our kind for quite some time, as many of us like to journey whenever we can into theirs."

-Danny didn't understand what he meant, and Clockwork tapped the mirror.
-An image of a woman struggling as she was tied to a tree appeared, people surrounding her with touches as they edged closer.
+At first, Danny didn't understand what he meant, and Clockwork tapped the mirror.
+An image of a woman struggling as she was tied to a post appeared, people surrounding her with touches as they edged closer.

 "Witch burning…" he whispered and the Time Master nodded.

-"One fatal error of a foolish woman caused years of prejudiced for their kind.
+"One fatal error of a foolish woman caused years of prejudice for their kind.
 Unpreventable."

-But to Danny that just left him more questions.
-"If we don't stop this event from being changed, then the world will be taken over by these magic folk-"
+"Then…if we don't stop time from changing, then the world will be taken over by these magic people-"

-"No." Clockwork cut in.
-"The magical world will be in just as much war as the humans will be, brother will turn against brother."
+"-No." Clockwork cut in quickly.
+"The magical world will be in just as much war as the humans will be.
+Brother will turn against brother."

-He gestured to the mirror again where Danny saw a group of masked people.
-In front of them was a pale looking man whose eyes were rimmed with shadows.
-"In the past, years before the event change, there was a villainous wizard, more of a necromancer if anything.
+He gestured to the mirror again, Danny saw a group of masked people.
+In front of them was a sickly looking man, eyes rimmed in shadows.
+"In the past; years before the time change, there was a monstrous wizard, a necromancer.
 This man slowly began tearing the magical world apart, so much so that even the Ghost Zone began to notice the changes.
-There was so much terror and death Phantom, you could only begin to imagine how hard it was for me not to change that timeline, to merely watch that kind of torture and death.
-So many ghosts joined our realm in those years, but…all was as it should."
+Terror and death reigned in this time, all for the sake of this wizard's greed.
+But…all was as it should be."

-Clockwork closed his eyes in thought briefly before continuing "This man kept killing, again and again till he was no longer could be called human, till his humanity was washed away and all that was left of him was a monster.
-However, in a rage at learning of a prophecy that would destroy him, he went to kill the baby that would turn into his slayer."
+Clockwork closed his eyes in thought briefly before continuing.
+"This wizard kept killing, again and again till he was no longer could be called human, till his humanity was washed away and all that was left of him was a vile monster.
+However, in rage at learning of a prophecy that would destroy him, he went to kill the baby that would turn into his slayer."

 "He went to kill a baby?"

 "Yes, but he undervalued the powers of the baby's mother.
-For she was a strong, kind-hearted witch and had a power that the man could never truly understand.
-She shielded her child and the killing magic rebounded back to the man.
+For she was a strong witch that had a power that the wizard could never truly understand.
+She shielded her child and the killing magic rebounded back.
 Yet he did not die.
-He became neither living or dead, but a mere shadow, a shade weakened but hell-bent on revenge."
+He became neither living nor dead, but a mere shadow, a shade weakened but hell-bent on revenge."

-Clockwork turned and grip both his shoulders, hoping he would understand the importance in his tale.
-"Phantom; this shade then weakened, overshadowed a human years later to find a way to a revive itself.
+Clockwork turned and grip both the teen's shoulders, hoping he would realise the importance of his tale.
+"Phantom; this shade then weakened, possessed a human years later to find a way to a revive itself.
 Only for it to be stopped by the very child he tried to kill all those years ago."

 "Wait!
 You're sending me back to 1991!?
 That's like-" Danny quickly ran over the years in his head. "-Twenty years in the past!?
-There'd be no one there I'll know, I'll be-"
+There will be no one there I'll know, I'll be-"

 "Phantom."
-Clockwork sighed in repose to his panic.
+Clockwork sighed in reply to his rising panic.
 "True, you will be alone, but you do not have to do this alone.
-Others at the school can help you in your task."
+Others at the school can aid you in your task."

 "I don't care if it's a school for ghosts; it's still a school!"

-"You don't actually have to take classes, you're not a pupil there."
+"You don't have to take classes, you're not a pupil there."

 Danny huffed muttering under his breath.
 "It's still a school…" Clockwork ignored the troubled teen and looked back at the mirror.

-"It might pain you to be there, but out of all the ghosts that I know, you are perfect for this task."
+"It might pain you to be there, but out of all the ghosts I know you are perfect for this task."

 "Yeah?
 Is it because I'm just such a nice person?"

-Danny gave him a puzzled look, not getting it.
+Danny gave him a puzzled look.
 Clockwork decided to wait, hoping the boy would figure it out on his own.

 "Exactly.
 You don't need to hide in the shadows as your human form will protect your powers from any detection, at least to those not expecting it.
-Also, since you are young, no one will think otherwise at seeing a teenager running around the school."
+Since you are young, no one will think otherwise at seeing a teenager running around the school."

 Clockwork watched in amusement as Danny huffed angrily about.
-But even though the Time Master knew he could blend in easily at the magic school, he knew that there would be others there that could find out about his abilities.
-The timeline was going to change into something new no matter was he did, so the Clockwork thought best to prepare Phantom for the worst.
+But even though the Time Master knew he could blend in easily at the magic school, he knew that there would be people that would find out about his abilities.
+The timeline was going to change into something new no matter what he did, so the Clockwork thought best to prepare Phantom for the worst that would come.